 BB Brian Boyd, Prof., English and Drama, University of Auckland, firstname.lastname@example.org.
 Abbreviations; Annotations: Ada, Speak, Memory; Chronology; Conferences; Past Conferences; Nabokovian Back Issues; Nabokovians; Websites; web content design, text, and editing.

 DD Dana Dragunoiu, English, Carleton University, Ottawa, DanaDragunoiu@cunet.carleton.ca.
-Website general editor.
+Website general editor and Secretary of the International Vladimir Nabokov Society, 2018-21.

 DK Dmitry Kirsanov, Halifax.
 Website design, technical management and functionality.